Fort Niobrara: 1891 to the start of the Spanish–American War in 1898

 Because of the Ghost Dance incident during the last months of 1890, the Army determined that the necessity of troop presence at Fort Niobrara near the Sioux reservations still existed, and after 1890 the post was expanded.
-The detachments at Ft.
-Niobrara from the 5th Cavalry and 9th Cavalry were transferred to other posts.
+The detachments at Fort Niobrara from the 5th Cavalry and 9th Cavalry were transferred to other posts.
 In early 1891 the fort was enlarged to become the headquarters of three regiments—the 8th Infantry, 12th Infantry, and 6th Cavalry.
 Starting in 1887 and continuing to the middle 1890s extensive building took place as part of the policy of post expansion.

 In the mid-1890s, Fort Niobrara was at its zenith as an Army post.
-It was regularly garrisoned by six companies of infantry and 2 companies of cavalry for a total contingent of about 500 men.
-More importantly, the units at the Fort played a part in national affairs.
+It was regularly garrisoned by six companies of infantry and two companies of cavalry for a total contingent of about 500 men.
+More importantly, the units at the fort played a part in national affairs.

-Because troops could be quickly entrained and dispatched on the FE&MV Railroad, during the 1890s detachments of Ft.
-Niobrara soldiers were sent to quell civil disturbances.
-Detachments were sent out in 1892 to a camp near Douglas Wyoming to provide support during the Johnson County War.
-In 1894 units from the Fort were sent to strategic locations along the Union Pacific railroad lines at Lima, Montana and Laramie, Wyoming to enforce a federal injunction against the nationwide strike by railroad laborers against railroad companies in the summer of 1894, called the Pullman Strike.
+Because troops could be quickly entrained and dispatched on the FE&MV Railroad, during the 1890s detachments of Fort Niobrara soldiers were sent to quell civil disturbances.
+Detachments were sent out in 1892 to a camp near Douglas, Wyoming to provide support during the Johnson County War.
+In 1894 units from the fort were sent to strategic locations along the Union Pacific railroad lines at Lima, Montana and Laramie, Wyoming to enforce a federal injunction against the nationwide strike by railroad laborers against railroad companies in the summer of 1894, called the Pullman Strike.

 During the 1890s the soldiers continued to engage in field exercises in and around the post, including long marches, target practice, and field training to maintain skills of infantry field tactics.
 This field training ranged out from the post, and it sometimes involved units from other forts who came to Fort Niobrara by rail.

-In 1898 the U.S. declared war on Spain, with the results discussed in the next section.